msahlisalma16-sketch/project-ansible/docs/supervisor_workflow_summary.md

 - The pipeline should be able to handle multiple Windows hosts if the inventory contains more than one.
 - Tests and debug scripts are part of the workflow so the generated artifacts can be verified before copying them back to Windows.

-## Short Explanation For a Supervisor

-This project automates XML migration from a Windows-supplied master template and local client XML sources.
-It generates per-client outputs on the control node, validates the results, and then copies the finished XML files back to the Windows machines.